At Molyslip®, we know it's vital for our customers to use the correct grease or lubricant for your chosen application.

 Molyslip 2001E is not recommended for use in 2 stroke engines.
 Molyslip E contains solid molybdenum disulphide in a colloidal suspension and dilution of the oil in petrol (as happens with 2/Strokes) will break the suspension and the molybdenum disulphide will drop out before it can plate on to any moving parts.

-Yes, both Copaslip and Alumslip can be used on stainless steel except in very high temperatures where Nickelslip would be the preferred anti-seize.
+Yes, both Copaslip and Alumslip can be used on stainless steel.
+In high tempreture applications, we recommend Copaslip.

 Complete the form below to let us know how we can help you, and one of our sales or support representatives will contact you shortly.